IIIF/training/dhsi/day-one/cantaloupe.md

 In this folder, there should be a file called `cantaloupe.properties.sample`.
 Create a copy of this, called `cantaloupe.properties`

-We will modify some properties here in a moment, but the default properties should be enough to get the instance working.
+We will modify some properties here later, but the default properties should be enough to get the instance working.

 In vscode go to the terminal and run: